anilsathyan7/Hand-Gesture-Recognition-with-JetsonTX2/README.md

 See: https://github.com/jetsonhacks/installCaffeJTX2 for installation of Caffe.

-See: https://jkjung-avt.github.io/opencv3-on-tx2/ for installation of OpenCV
+See: https://jkjung-avt.github.io/opencv3-on-tx2/ for installation of OpenCV.

 ### Running the tests